 Where is the Air Filter on My Toro Snowblower?

-It is likely there will be water and ice buildup in the filter causing a restriction in air flow.
-A buildup will cause the snowblower to run sluggish and shut off due to lack of air.
+It is likely there will be water and ice buildup in the filter causing a restriction in airflow.
+A buildup will cause the snowblower to run sluggishly and shut off due to lack of air.